 Going concern pension liabilities minus pension assets at market value result in the net funded status of the pension plan - the market surplus or market deficit.
-The going concern market deficit of the pension plan at July 1, 2017 was \$362.4 million.
-There is also \$16.4 million in a pension reserve outside of the registered plan.
-As noted earlier, funds can be transferred from the pension reserve into the RPP.
+The going concern market deficit of the pension plan at July 1, 2019 was \$239.8 million.
+There is also \$19.8 million in a pension reserve outside of the registered plan.
+Funds can be transferred from the pension reserve into the RPP, but not from the RPP to the pension reserve.

-The change in the going concern market surplus or deficit since 2003 is shown on the following chart:
+The change in the going concern market surplus or deficit since 2005 is shown on the following chart: